Open

 Rick Luftglass

-Rick Luftglass is Executive Director of The Laurie M. Tisch Illumination Fund.
-He began his career in New York City cultural nonprofits, received an MBA at Stanford University’s Graduate School of Business and spent 16 years at Pfizer, where he served as Executive Director of the Pfizer Foundation and Senior Director of Corporate Philanthropy and Community Engagement.
-Mr. Luftglass has served as a consultant for private foundations, including the Annie E. Casey Foundation, and as a grants reviewer for the U.S. Department of Housing and Urban Development’s Choice Neighborhoods and the Department of Education’s Promise Neighborhoods initiatives, which were part of the Obama White House’s flagship neighborhood revitalization strategy.
-Mr. Luftglass has served as a board member of Philanthropy New York and co-chair of its foundation CEO Roundtable.
-He also serves as President of the board of the Center for Traditional Music and Dance, a nonprofit that works to sustain the cultural heritage of urban immigrant communities, and is chair of Economic Development for Brooklyn’s Community Board 6.
+Rick Luftglass is executive director of the Laurie M. Tisch Illumination Fund.
+He began his career in New York City cultural nonprofits, received an MBA at Stanford University’s Graduate School of Business and spent 16 years at Pfizer, where he served as executive director of the Pfizer Foundation and senior director of corporate philanthropy and community engagement.
+Mr. Luftglass has served as a consultant for private foundations, including the Annie E. Casey Foundation, and as a grants reviewer for the U.S. Department of Housing and Urban Development’s Choice Neighborhoods and the Department of Education’s Promise Neighborhoods initiatives, which were part of the Obama Administration’s flagship neighborhood revitalization strategy.
+Luftglass has served as a board member of Philanthropy New York and co-chair of its foundation CEO Roundtable.
+He also serves as president of the board of the Center for Traditional Music and Dance, a nonprofit that works to sustain the cultural heritage of urban immigrant communities, and as chair of Economic Development for Brooklyn’s Community Board 6.

 H.Carl McCall